 Henry is entitled to higher rate tax relief on the grossed up donation of £2,000, which is equal to tax relief of £500.
 Accordingly the net cost to Henry of making the donation is £1,100, but the charity has received a total amount of £2,000.

 For the donation to be treated as made under Gift Aid the donor must make a declaration, either in writing, electronically through the Internet, or orally, to the effect that the donation has been made under Gift Aid.
-It is common practice now for the recipient charity to provide a statement which may be signed by the donor to confirm that all future payments to the charity should also be treated as payments under Gift Aid.
+It is common practice for the recipient charity to provide a statement which may be signed by the donor to confirm that future donations should also be treated as payments under Gift Aid.

 In addition to cash donations, the following assets may be donated under Gift Aid: